Dear New International Exchange Student (J-1 Students) for Fall 2014,

 Activate your CSUN account on the web portal.
 Once you do this, you can access all the information in your records.
 You will be able to access the schedule of classes, obtain financial information, register for classes, and more.
 For more information, please visit the How To Guides page.

-- Registration is done via the Internet.
+- Enroll in classes online using self-service registration.
 Log into myNorthridge Portal at www.csun.edu with your CSUN user ID and password.

-- The Fall 2014 schedule of classes will be available online at www.csun.edu/anr/bulletin/.
+- Browse the Spring 2015 Schedule of Classes at www.csun.edu/class-search .
+Find dates tips and tutorials in the Registration Guide.
 You are strongly urged to read all instructions carefully prior to registering.

-- The Registration Access Mailer has already been sent to you via mail/email.
-The packet will indicate a Registration appointment between May 5 and July 14, 2014.
-Registering on the date you have been assigned will give you the best selection of classes and class times.
-However, you may continue to access the system as often as you like from your registration appointment date through August 24, 2014.
+- You will receive a paper Registration Access Mailer that indicates your enrollment appointment sometimes between November 3 and December 9, 2014.
+If you are admitted after December 9, no appointment is required.
+Your enrollment appointment also displays in myNorthridge under "My Checklist."
+Registering on your assigned date will give you the best selection of classes and class times.
+However, you may continue to access the system as often as you like from your registration appointment date through February 6, 2015.

-Please note: If you see a class listed in the catalog but not in the schedule, it means the course is not offered during the spring semester.
-A catalog lists all the courses ever offered through the university, whereas, a schedule lists courses that are actually offered during a specific semester.
+Please note: You may see a course listed in the University Catalog but not in the Schedule of Classes because the class might not be offered each semester.
+The catalog lists all the courses offered by the university, whereas, the schedule lists the courses that are offered in a specific semester.

 If you cannot register for a specific class, it is because departments have their restrictions or prerequisites per course.
 This may prevent you from registering for that class.
 Please contact us to request a support letter.
 You may email this letter to the professor as an attachment or print and present to professors when trying to add a class during the add/drop period.